backstage/backstage/plugins/events-backend/README.md

 Some of these (non-exhaustive) may provide added persistence, or use external systems like AWS EventBridge, AWS SNS, Kafka, etc.

+By default, the plugin ships with support to receive events via HTTP endpoints `POST /api/events/http/{topic}` and will publish these to the used event broker.

 ## Installation

 ```bash